yaroslav/bundlebun/README.md

 ## Contributing

 Make sure you have up-to-date Ruby.
-Run `bundle install`.
-Run `rake bundlebun:download` to fetch a local version of Bun for tests. `rake rspec` to check if all tests pass.
+Run `bin/setup`: that would install the nesessary gems, install [lefthook](https://github.com/evilmartians/lefthook) and run `rake bundlebun:download` to fetch a local version of Bun for tests.

+`rake rspec` to check if all tests pass.

 Open an issue or a PR.